lemocla/Which-way-is-up/README.md

         - As a shopper, I want to review items in my shopping bag so that I can adjust quantities ordered
         - As a shopper, I want to have a gift option so I can buy a print / piece of art for a special occasion for a friend
         - As a shopper, I want to enter payment information in a safe and secure way so that I can checkout quickly with confidence
-        - As a shopper, I want to receive confirmation of my order so that I can have a proof of purchase
+        - As a shopper, I want to receive confirmation for my order so that I can have a proof of purchase

     4. **Registration and account management**
         - As a site user, I want to register for an account so that I can view my orders and my favourite items